 If I could boil class down to one overarching concept, it would be Restraint.
 Classy people don’t boast.
 They don’t seek attention.
 A hoodlum posts a photo to Facebook of himself posing with a pile of stacked $1 bills and a collection of his favorite guns.
 He’s being unclassy because he’s proving his insecurities.
 He is so insecure with his finances that he feels compelled to show off what little wealth he has once he gets it.
 He’s so insecure about his manliness, or his ability to protect his loved ones, that he shows off his entire arsenal of “gats”.

 It all comes back to self-restraint.
 Unclassy people interrupt others’ conversations, because they need to be the center of attention.
 They complete other people’s jokes because they want the world to think they’re funny.
 They’re loud, because they want the world to notice them.
 Classy people don’t need to be noticed.
 They let others finish their thoughts before chiming in.
 They have the decency to laugh at others’ jokes.
 It is more fun to be in good company with clever people, than for everyone in the room to think how clever you are.
-Classy people are soft-spoken, because they don’t need to be noticed.
+Classy people speak measured words when they have something interesting to say.
+Unclassy people say the first thing that crosses their minds, because they need to be noticed.

-Most people who shop at Walmart are unclassy because they spend money they don’t have on poor quality things they don’t need.
-These items look expensive, so that the unclassy can appear “better off”.
+Many people who shop at Walmart are unclassy because they spend money they don’t have on poor quality things they don’t need.
+These items look expensive, so that the unclassy can appear “better off”, but they tend to be cheaply made and designed to be disposed of.
+This is particularly true of Walmart clothes and furniture.
 Now I’m not one of those anti-capitalists who think all forms of consumption are wrong, or that the free market is evil.
 Far from it.
 I point out that consumption without restraint is unclassy, which is what those who shop at Walmart exemplify.

 Flat screens, entertainment centers, name brand sneakers, the latest gadget, pre-worn jeans, glitz, bling, fake fingernails, animal-print jackets, animal print tights, fake fur headbands — they all scream, “Look at me!
 I’m insecure”.
 Animal print is hideous to anyone with eyes, but those who wear it think they wear something nice, pricey, and quality.
 Why?
 Because animal print looks like something that is expensive — actual animal skin.
 They wear rhinestones on everything, because rhinestones look like something expensive — diamonds.
 Do you see the pattern forming?
 Unclassiness is the result of insecure people vomiting their insecurities out into public for all to see.
 That, my friend, is why you think shopping at Walmart is vulgar.